EGroupware/rag/README.md

 ## App Configuration
 ### General Configuration

-* URL and optional API key for the OpenAI compatible endpoint (optional, without RAG just uses/creates the fulltext index)
+* URL and optional API key for the [OpenAI compatible endpoint](https://docs.ollama.com/api/openai-compatibility)
+* Add "/v1/" to your Ollama URL to access the OpenAI compatible endpoint
+* (optional, without RAG just uses/creates the fulltext index)
 > Ollama: you can NOT use the default localhost in an other container, use e.g. the docker0 address 172.17.0.1!
 ### Embedding Configuration
 * name of an embedding model to use, defaults to `bge-m3`